-For employees employed in Norway, the pension scheme was previously a defined benefit plan, which was terminated in 2007.
-Employees employed subsequent to the termination of this scheme and employees who chose a voluntary transfer are covered by a collective defined contribution plan with contribution rates of 6% of the salary between 0 and 7.1 G (G = Basic pension) and 9% of the salary between 7.1 and 12 G. A few employees, including some Risk Takers, also receive compensation for, among other things, the lack of pension above 12 G. For newly appointed employees, only the senior management in Norway is awarded such additional pension, and by maximum 10% of the salary above 12 G.
+For employees employed in Norway, the pension scheme was previously a defined-benefit plan, which was terminated in 2007.
+Employees employed subsequent to the termination of this scheme and employees who chose a voluntary transfer are covered by a collective defined-contribution plan with contribution rates of 6% of salaries between 0 and 7.1 G (G = Basic pension) and 9% of salaries between 7.1 and 12 G. A few employees, including some Risk Takers, also receive compensation for, among other things, the lack of pension above 12 G. For newly appointed employees, only members of senior management in Norway are awarded such additional pension, and at a maximum rate of 10% of salaries above 12 G.

 For employees employed in Sweden, pension schemes are regulated by collective agreement.
-However, this does not apply to the Country Manager (Verstallande Direktør) for whom the pension contribution rate may constitute up to 30% of the fixed salary.
+However, this does not apply to the Country Manager (Verkställande Direktör), for whom the pension contribution rate may constitute up to 30% of the fixed salary.